EdoardoTorrini/mmr-kria-os/README.md

 You may need to run `bitbake -c cleanall pmu-firmware fsbl-firmware` after it.

 ## Build Process
-`bitbake -k kria-image-full-cmdline` is the suggested command to build kria image.
+`bitbake -k kria-image-mmr` is the suggested command to build kria image.

 You may need to run `bitbake -c cleanall pmu-firmware fsbl-firmware` whenever _platform.xsa_ changes.